AdamKortylewski/CompositionalNets/README.md

 ## Referencing CompositionalNets

-Please cite the following paper if you use the code directly or indirectly in your research/projects.
+Please cite the following papers if you use the code directly or indirectly in your research projects.
 ```
 @inproceedings{CompNet:CVPR:2020,
 title = {Compositional Convolutional Neural Networks: A Deep Architecture with Innate Robustness to Partial Occlusion},